somatechlat/SomaAgentHub/README.md

 ## 🎯 Project Status

-- **Core Services** – Gateway, orchestrator, policy, identity, and memory services ship with production manifests and health checks.
+- **Core Services** – Gateway, orchestrator, and identity ship with production manifests; policy engine and memory gateway are optional and disabled in the default docker-compose stack.
 - **Infrastructure** – Helm chart, Kind bootstrap, and Terraform modules (see `infra/terraform/`) keep environments reproducible.
 - **Observability** – Prometheus, Grafana, Loki, and alert routing are wired through `k8s/monitoring/` and Make targets.
 - **Compliance & Policy** – Constitution and policy artifacts live under `services/constitution-service` and integrate with the policy engine.